other Voigtlander cameras in my collection:

 Weight: 619 g.

 I paid £5.00 for this camera in June 2015.
-I knowingly bought it with a sticking shutter, but otherwise in very good condition.
+I knowingly bought it with a sticking shutter, but otherwise in very good order.
 It came with a case in nice condition, which I sold for £6.05 (just to be clear: I listed it for sale at £1.00, and bidders determined the final price), making the cost of my Vito -£1.05 (unreal!).

 Often, when a camera is in good order and showing few signs of use, a mechanical fault is slightly incongruous.
 Sure enough, when the camera arrived it was in beautiful condition (it's like new!).
 The shutter was opening but not closing, as described in the advert.
 The frame counter was showing 36, and when I reset it, I heard a click ... the shutter had closed.
-Now it works absolute perfectly.
+Now it works absolutely perfectly.
 Phew ... the God's of photography smiled on me today.

 I don't find this model anywhere near as cute as the small viewfinder design, but ... the other day I had finished shopping in